Autism in Jaws

 Obsession and straying away from the main topic

 Producer David Brown and his colleague Richard Zanuck discovered Benchley’s novel through Brown’s wife.
 Impressed, they obtained a preview copy and read it overnight.
 Convinced by the book and an accompanying card, they believed it would make a great movie.
-However, Brown believed that had they read the book twice, they would have never pursued it due to filming challenges of certain sequences.
+However, Brown believed that had they read the book twice, they would have never pursued it due to the challenges in filming certain sequences.
 Initially, their preferred director was Dick Richards, who insisted on calling the shark a whale to fulfil his dream of making a sea movie since he had never done so and completely overlooked the film’s creation by putting in his own vision for the movie putting not only his dream first but also using it the wrong way.
-This annoyed Brown and Zanuck, leading them to replace Richards with Steven Spielberg, with whom they had previously collaborated on The Sugarland Express which was his first feature film.
+This annoyed Brown and Zanuck, at which they replaced Richards with Steven Spielberg, with whom they had previously collaborated on The Sugarland Express which was his first feature film.
 Spielberg had shown interest in directing Jaws even before Richards was dismissed, drawn by parallels to his television film, Duel, which excited him and solidified his decision.

 How it reminds me of me